This page has been fact checked by an experienced mesothelioma Patient Advocate. Sources of information are listed at

-Dr. Kindler is a gastrointestinal oncologist at the University of Chicago Comprehensive Cancer Center where she is an associate professor of medicine.
-She directs the gastrointestinal oncology program there as well as the Mesothelioma Program.
-Dr. Kindler has contributed to many research projects focusing on mesothelioma and other cancers.
-She also organizes clinical trials to test new treatments.
+Hedy Lee Kindler, M.D. is a gastrointestinal oncologist at the University of Chicago Comprehensive Cancer Center where she is an associate professor of medicine.
+She directs the Gastrointestinal Oncology Program there as well as the Mesothelioma Program.

-After earning her medical degree, Kindler then completed a residency in internal medicine residency at the University of California Los Angeles and the Montefiore Medical Center.
+After earning her medical degree, Kindler then completed a residency in internal medicine at the University of California Los Angeles and the Montefiore Medical Center.
 She focused on mesothelioma through a fellowship at Memorial Sloan Kettering Cancer Center in Boston, where she focused on hematology and oncology.